|© Copyright, 2007-2011 Sensorize, Sensorized All rights reserved.

 rounds, teeter-totters and other old standards are vanishing from schools and parks around the country,

 according to the National Program for Playground Safety."

 And Another from the Boston Globe,Drake Bennett, April 15, 2007

 Back to the Playground

-Writing on the “renewed interest in how and where children play,” Boston Globe staff writer Drake Bennett relates that
+Writing on the “renewed interest in how and where children play,” Boston Globe staff writer Drake Bennett

-that “fear of personal injury lawsuits has shrunk the playground.”
+Solomon tells Bennett that “fear of personal injury lawsuits has shrunk the playground.”
 “Slides and swings

 today are lower,” she argues, “and therefore slower, than before. … ‘The see-saw today … is pretty much a

 horizontal bar that hardly moves in either direction.
 It just kind of jiggles a little bit.’”
 Yet, increasingly, Bennett

 writes, play advocates are arguing for a better balance between “the need for free, even rambunctious, play”

 and safety concerns – and for an acknowledgment “that risk and imagination deserve a place in the

 vertiginous experiences ….
 They need fast and slow and that high feeling you get when you run down a hill.